OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/resources/educationuser.md

 # educationUser resource type

 A user in the system.
-This is an education-specific variant of the user with the same `id` that Graph will return from the non-education-specific `/users` endpoint.
+This is an education-specific variant of the user with the same `id` that Microsoft Graph will return from the non-education-specific `/users` endpoint.
 This object provides a targeted subset of properties from the core [user](user.md) object and adds a set of education-specific properties such as primaryRole, student, and teacher data.